kateewrightt/critter-explorer-frontend/README.md

 To improve Critter Explorer, we’re working on these features:

 #### Completed Enhancements
+- Added fish and sea creatures to the available critters ✅
 - Added filtering by critter type (bug, fish, sea creature) ✅
-- Adjusted layout for smaller screens ✅
 - Updated modal display to show a monthly calendar and time dial ✅
 - Critters show by default before a search is applied ✅
+- Adjusted layout for smaller screens ✅
 - Tooltips added to critter cards for easy reference ✅
 - Themed loading icons for a more engaging experience ✅

 #### Planned Enhancements